-The recent history of disturbance largely determines whether a forest system will be a net source or sink of C. For example, net ecosystem productivity (NEP, gains due to biomass growth minus losses due to respiration in vegetation and soil) is being measured across a range of forest types in Canada using the eddy covariance technique.
-In mature forests, values range from -19.6 t C ha-1 per year in a white pine plantation in southern Ontario (Arain and Restrepo-Coupe, 2005) to -3.2 t C ha-1 per year in a jack pine forest in (Amiro et al., 2005; Griffis et al., 2003).
-In recently disturbed forests, NEP ranges from +58.0 t C ha-1 per year in a harvested Douglas-fir forest (Humphreys et al., 2005) to +5.7 t C ha-1 per year in a 7 year old harvested jack pine forest (Amiro et al., 2005).
+The recent history of disturbance largely determines whether a forest system will be a net source or sink of carbon.
+For example, net ecosystem productivity (NEP, see Table D.1 for a list of definitions and acronyms used in this appendix) is being measured across a range of forest types in Canada using the eddy covariance technique.
+In mature forests, values range from -19.6 tons of carbon per hectare (t C per ha) per year in a white pine plantation in southern Ontario (Arain and Restrepo-Coupe, 2005) to -3.2 t C per ha per year in a jack pine forest (Amiro et al., 2005; Griffis et al., 2003).
+In recently disturbed forests, NEP ranges from +58.0 t C per ha per year in a harvested Douglas-fir forest (Humphreys et al., 2005) to +5.7 t C per ha per year in a seven year old harvested jack pine forest (Amiro et al., 2005).
 In general, forest stands recovering from disturbance are sources of carbon until uptake from growth becomes greater than losses due to respiration, usually within 10 years (Amiro et al., 2005).